 The SATA cable's condition, whether torn or of poor quality, will impact the SSD's write speed.
 Check to see if the cable is in good condition, and only buy a SATA cable from a reputable manufacturer.

-Also, ensure that the cable is slotted in the right way and that you don't have a loose connection.
+Also, ensure the cable is slotted correctly and you don't have a loose connection.
 You can also re-seat the cable to get the best fit.

 Hopefully, the ten solutions provided above have solved your problem.